DominoMarama/OpenGL/README.md

 Then `make` to build all targets in debug mode.

 Use `make help` to see the various build options available.
+For example:

+`make config=release OpenGL-Sandbox` would build a release version of the sandbox project.

+### Mac Setup

+Mac is not currently supported.